supershortjane/FetchRewards_coding-exercise/README.md

 - **Access the Database directly:** You could also run the python files (Coding_Exercise_SecondPart_writequeries, Coding_Exercise_ThirdPart_dataissues) directly if you include the database fetchrewards.db under your working directory.

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder
-To check my answers to all the predetermined question, please run the python files Coding_Exercise_SecondPart_writequeries.
+To check my answers to all the predetermined questions, please run the python files Coding_Exercise_SecondPart_writequeries.
 Please make sure your working directory include the database fetchrewards.db.

 ## Third: Evaluate Data Quality Issues in the Data Provided
 To check my answers to all the predetermined questions, please run the python files Coding_Exercise_ThirdPart_dataissues.
 Please make sure your working directory include the database fetchrewards.db.